 Signs of Algae on Gravel

-Algae can grow on many surfaces of your tank, including your decor, plants, and substrate, including gravel.
+Algae can grow on many surfaces of your tank, including your decor, plants, and gravel substrate,.
 You can also have various colors of algae, including red, brown, green, or gray.
 Algae can grow in flat patches or raised bunches.
-Most commonly, flat, brown algae collects on gravel.
+Most commonly, flat, brown algae collects on the surface of the gravel.
 It may cause a slight discoloration or a dense mat.

 Causes of Algae on Gravel

-Excess algae in aquariums is also secondary to high nitrate or phosphate levels.
+Excess algae in aquariums can also be secondary to high nitrate or phosphate levels.
 Nitrate, the end of your nitrogen cycle, is used by plants and algae as a food source.
-If you have been lax in your maintenance protocols, your nitrate levels will increase and provide more food for algae to flourish.
-Phosphates are more commonly associated with high source water levels.
+If you have been lax in your maintenance protocols, your nitrate level will increase and provide more food for algae to flourish.
+Phosphate is more commonly associated with high source-water levels.
 These may be difficult to remove and may require finding a new source water.
 Over feeding also introduces high amounts of phosphate into the water.

 How to Fix Algae on Gravel

 The best method to fixing algae on aquarium gravel is to cut off its food sources: light, nitrate, and phosphate.
 This is mainly done by performing regular maintenance using a gravel siphon.
-Vacuuming will turn over your substrate, cutting off its access to light, and remove nitrates and phosphates from your system.
+Vacuuming will turn over your substrate, cutting off its access to light, and remove nitrate and phosphate from your water.

-Phosphates can be more difficult to remove.
+Phosphate can be more difficult to remove.
 In freshwater aquariums, they are often high in your source water.
 In saltwater aquariums, they may be added to various salt mixtures since some coral species require phosphate.
 If you do not have any corals in your tank, you do not need to use a coral-specific mix.
 Phosphate-binding filter media can be added, but consistent problems with source water levels may require using a different source, such as bottled (not distilled) water.